 1 (F) not less than 1 of whom is a profes- 2 sional historian; and 3 (G) not less than 1 of whom is an attor- 4 ney.
-5 (3) Deadlines.- 6 (A) In general.-Not later than 60 days 7 after the date of enactment of this Act, the 8 President shall submit nominations for all 9 members of the Review Board.
-10 (B) Confirmation rejected.-If the 11 Senate votes not to confirm a nomination to 12 serve as a member of the Review Board, not 13 later than 90 days after the date of the vote the 14 President shall submit the nomination of an ad- 15 ditional individual to serve as a member of the 16 Review Board.
-17 (4) Consultation.-The President shall make 18 nominations to the Review Board after considering 19 individuals recommended by the American Historical 20 Association, the Organization of American Histo- 21 rians, the Society of American Archivists, the Amer- 22 ican Bar Association, veterans' organizations, and 23 organizations representing families of Missing 24 Armed Forces Personnel.
+5 (3) Deadlines.- 6 (A) IN GENERAL.-Not later than 60 days 7 after the date of enactment of this Act, the 8 President shall submit nominations for all 9 members of the Review Board.
+10 (B) CONFIRMATION REJECTED.-If the 11 Senate votes not to confirm a nomination to 12 serve as a member of the Review Board, not 13 later than 90 days after the date of the vote the 14 President shall submit the nomination of an ad- 15 ditional individual to serve as a member of the 16 Review Board.
+17 (4) CONSULTATION.-The President shall make 18 nominations to the Review Board after considering 19 individuals recommended by the American Historical 20 Association, the Organization of American Histo- 21 rians, the Society of American Archivists, the Amer- 22 ican Bar Association, veterans' organizations, and 23 organizations representing families of Missing 24 Armed Forces Personnel.

-- 1 (c) Security Clearances.-The appropriate departments, agencies, and elements of the executive branch 3 of the Federal Government shall cooperate to ensure that 4 an application by an individual nominated to be a member of the Review Board, seeking security clearances necessary to carry out the duties of the Review Board, is expedi-7 tiously reviewed and granted or denied.
-8 (d) Confirmation.- 9 (1) Hearings.-Not later than 30 days on 10 which the Senate is in session after the date on 11 which not less than 3 individuals have been nomi-12 nated to serve as members of the Review Board, the - 14 Affairs of the Senate shall hold confirmation hear-15 ings on the nominations.
+1 (c) SECURITY CLEARANCES.-The appropriate de-2 partments, agencies, and elements of the executive branch 3 of the Federal Government shall cooperate to ensure that 4 an application by an individual nominated to be a member 5 of the Review Board, seeking security clearances necessary 6 to carry out the duties of the Review Board, is expedi-7 tiously reviewed and granted or denied.

+8 (d) CONFIRMATION.-

+9 (1) HEARINGS.-Not later than 30 days on 10 which the Senate is in session after the date on 11 which not less than 3 individuals have been nomi-12 nated to serve as members of the Review Board, the 13 Committee on Homeland Security and Governmental 14 Affairs of the Senate shall hold confirmation hear-15 ings on the nominations.